+Table 16 - EPS hurdle vesting sched dule Aggregate EPS performance % of Performance Rights subject to the EPS hurdles that vest Less than aggregate threshold EPS target Nil Equal to aggregate threshold EPS target 50% Greater than aggregate threshold EPS target up to the aggregate maximum EPS target Between 50% and 100% increasing on a straight line basis Greater than aggregate maximum EPS target 100% The Company is able to disclose that for the year ended 30 June 2015 the maximum EPS target was set at 186.9 cents per share and the threshold EPS target was 95% of this target (177.5 cents per share).
+The EPS achieved in FY2015 was 19 96.6 cents per share.
 Why have the performance hurdles been chosen?
-The TSR hurdle has been chosen because it provides a direct link between Executive reward and shareholder return (relative to the Company's peers).
+The TSR hurdle has been chosen because it provides a direct link between Executive reward and shareholder return, relative to the Company's ASX peers.
 Participants will not derive any value from their TSR Performance Rights unless the Company's performance is at least at the median of the comparator group for the performance period.
 The EPS hurdle has been chosen as it provides evidence of the Company's growth in earnings and is linked to shareholder returns and the Company's overall strategic objectives.
 The Business Unit Performance measure is an additional hurdle only applied for those participants who have direct responsibility and control over the performance of discrete parts of the Group's business.
 The purpose of this additional hurdle is to help focus the efforts of these participants on continually improved performance of the business unit for which they are responsible.
-Diagram 4 below demonstrates the operation of the performance hurdles noted above.
+Diagram 4 below demonstrates the operation of the performance hurdles note above.
 What if an Executive ceases employment?
-If an Executive ceases employment with the Company before the performance conditions are tested, then the unvested Performance Rights will generally lapse.
-If the Executive's cessation of employment is due to death, illness, disability or redundancy, or where the Board consents, some or all of the unvested Performance Rights held by the Executive may vest at the Board's discretion, having regard to pro-rata performance and the particular circumstances.
-All Performance Rights will lapse immediately if an Executive ceases employment within one year after the award date.
-Where an Executive acts fraudulently, dishonestly or is, in the Board's opinion, in breach of their obligations to the Company, then any unvested Performance Rights will lapse.
+If an Executive ceases employment with the Company before the performance conditions are tested, the treatment of their unvested Performance Rights will depend on a number of factors, including the circumstances in which they have ceased employment.
+In general, where an Executive's emp · · · · sted Performance Rights will lapse; or and will be tested in the ordinary of sted Performance Rights will remain on foot course subject to the performance hurdles terests of executives with the interests of t or lapse unvested Performance Rights with propriate circumstances (and within the s provisions of the Act).
 What happens in the event of a change in control?
 In the event of a takeover or change of control of the Company, any unvested Performance Rights may vest at the Board's discretion, having regard to pro-rata performance and the circumstances leading to the change of control.
-What Performance Rights The grants made to the Executives are summarised in table 17 below. were granted to the Executives in FY2014?
-The Board, consistent with past practice, sources the underlying shares on- market for the Performance Rights that it is granting.
-In the interests of transparent corporate governance, the Company will be seeking shareholder approval for the proposed grants of Performance Rights to its Executive Directors, Mr Rex and Mr Soden, at the 2014 AGM.
+What Performance Rights The grants made to the Executives a re summarised in table 17 below. were granted to the Executives in FY2015?
+The Board, consistent with past practice, sources the underlying shares of market for the Performance Rights that it is granting.
+In the interests of transparent corporate governance, the Company will be seeking sharehold approval for the proposed grants of Performance Rights to its Executive Directors, Mr Rex and Mr Soden, at the 2015 AGM.